hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

         },
 ```

-Notably this also requires adding the query enginer required by the lambda runtime to your
+Notably this also requires adding the query engine required by the lambda runtime to your
 `primsa.schema`:
 ```conf
 generator client {